Milk snake

-The milk snake or milksnake (Lampropeltis triangulum), is a species of kingsnake; 24 subspecies are currently recognized.
+The milk snake or milksnake (Lampropeltis triangulum), is a species of kingsnake; there were once up to 24 subspecies recognized, however less are officially recognized today.
 Lampropeltis elapsoides, the scarlet kingsnake, was formerly classified as a 25th subspecies (L. t. elapsoides), but is now recognized as a distinct species.
-The subspecies have strikingly different appearances, and many of them have their own common names.
-Some authorities suggest that this species could be split into several separate species.
-They are not venomous to humans.
+The previously delineated subspecies have strikingly different appearances, and many of them have their own common names.
+Morphological and genetic data suggest that this species could be split into several separate species, and it has been by several authorities.
+Lampropeltis gentilis, Lampropeltis annulata, Lampropeltis abnorma, Lampropeltis polyzona, and Lampropeltis micropholis have been elevated to the species level.
+Milksnakes are not venomous.

 Geographic range

-Milk snakes can be found from the southeastern extreme of Canada through the eastern half of the United States.
+Milk snakes can be found from the southeastern extreme of Ontario, Canada, into southeastern Maine and all the states of the Eastern Seaboard of the United States of America, south to Florida, Alabama, Mississippi; in the midwest, from central Minnesota to Colorado, Nebraska, and the Dakotas; they are found in the foothills of the Appalachian Mountains; and in Georgia, Tennessee, Kentucky, Arkansas, Missouri, Kansas, Oklahoma, Texas and Louisiana.
+There are further subspecies found in nearly all of Mexico, from the state of Sonora east to the Gulf coast of Tamaulipas and throughout the rest of south and central Mexico; all through Central America and into Colombia and Ecuador.

 Habitat

-Across the wide range of this species, habitat varies.
-Typically, milk snakes live in forested regions; however, they can also be found in swamps, prairie, farmland, rocky slopes, and sand dunes/beaches.
-In some situations, milk snakes also migrate seasonally, during the winter they move to higher and drier habitats for hibernation and moister habitats for the summer.
-Milk snakes enter hibernation from late October or November to mid-April.
+Across the wide range of this species, habitat varies; typically, milk snakes prefer to live in forested regions or areas of open woodland.
+However, they can also be found in swamps, prairie, farmland, rocky slopes, some semi-arid/chaparral areas, and sand dunes/beaches.
+In some situations, milk snakes also migrate seasonally; during the winter, they may move to higher/drier habitats for hibernation, and then moister habitats in time for the summer.
+However, snake migration is often limited due to human-caused habitat destruction and fragmentation.Depending on subspecies, milk snakes enter hibernation from late October or November to mid-April.